hcholab/txphase/README.md

-# TX-Phase: Secure Phasing of Private Genomes in a Trusted Execution Environment

-⚠️ **DISCLAIMER**: This project is in development.
-Do not use it in production. ⚠️
+# TX-Phase

-**TX-Phase** is a secure haplotype phasing framework in a Trusted Execution Environment (TEE), implemented in Intel SGX using [the Gramine framework](https://gramineproject.io/).
+TX-Phase is a secure haplotype phasing framework in a Trusted Execution Environment (TEE), implemented in Intel SGX using [the Gramine framework](https://gramineproject.io/).

+The algorithm implemented in this repository is described in the following publication:
+> **TX-Phase: Secure Phasing of Private Genomes in a Trusted Execution Environment** \
+> Natnatee Dokmai, Kaiyuan Zhu, S. Cenk Sahinalp, Hyunghoon Cho \
+> Genome Research, 2025

 The instructions below have been tested with a virtual machine in the [Microsoft Azure DCsv3 series](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcsv3-series?tabs=sizebasic) and Ubuntu 22.04.